moznion/be-let-it-be/README.md

 ### Options

 - `--dryrun` - Show what would be converted without making actual changes
+- `--dryrun-exit-code` - Exit code to use in dryrun mode when any convertible declarations are present (default: 1)
 - `--verbose` - Display detailed processing information
 - `--rspec_cmd` - Customize the RSpec command used for verification (default: "rspec")